-In a world of ever greater investment choice, how do you keep the returns rolling in whilst being able to dampen down costs and risks?
+In a world of ever-greater investment choice, how do you keep the returns rolling in while being able to dampen down costs and risks?
 To discuss that I'm joined now by Michael Dempsey.
 He is European Head of Investment Solutions here at Mercer.
-So Michael what are the main trends and developments you’re seeing right now?
+So, Michael, what are the main trends and developments you’re seeing right now?

-Well one overarching theme is really that institutional investors today are dealing with greater complexity.
-So how can they govern their investment portfolios given that they're more complex, more diverse, more sophisticated and in many cases higher cost?
-With that is really the emergence of a number of governance models coming into the marketplace to allow institutional investors to balance the time, resources, cost and commitments that's needed in that space.
+Well, one overarching theme is that institutional investors today are dealing with greater complexity.
+So how can they govern their investment portfolios given that they're more complex, more diverse, more sophisticated and, in many cases, higher cost?
+With that is the emergence of a number of governance models coming into the marketplace to allow institutional investors to balance the time, resources, cost and commitments that are needed in that space.

-And we’ve seen at the small to medium size end of the market, sub one billion dollars, really support around delegation across the wider portfolio, which allows investors to get more done, particularly at a strategic level, and more agility in terms of decision making and better outcomes.
-Larger end of the market where they have internal teams and expertise, they might look to add to those teams additional skill-sets or expertise and they might look towards delegation more in a discrete or specific asset class.
-But overall really the attachment of governance to the outcome is really important because ultimately better governance leads to better outcomes.
+And we’ve seen at the small to medium size end of the market, under $1 billion, really support delegation across the wider portfolio, which allows investors to get more done, particularly at a strategic level, and more agility in terms of decision-making and better outcomes.
+At the larger end of the market, where they have internal teams and expertise, they might look to add to those teams additional skillsets or expertise, and they might look towards delegation more in a discrete or specific asset class.
+But overall, the attachment of governance to the outcome is really important because, ultimately, better governance leads to better outcomes.

 So how has Mercer responded to all this change?

-Well you mentioned delegation there, isn't it a genuine concern for organizations to hand over responsibility to a third party?
+You mentioned delegation there.
+Isn’t it a genuine concern for organisations to hand over responsibility to a third party?